mrll/SWE-Projekt/README.md

 This is a project from a software-engineering class.

 It's a parser for a pseudo lasercutter opcode, including the simulation of the lasercutter.
-It's using the MVC pattern and the parsercode is completely independent from the UI and is only using STL C++ stuff.
+It's using the MVC pattern.
+The parsercode is completely independent from the UI and is only using STL C++ stuff.
 We used QT4 as the UI framework (UI is in German).

 ### Screenshots